raphaelcalgaro/decaleur-gtm/README.md

      - Enter a name.
 I used "VarGlobale - window.pageViewDetected"
      - Enter the Global Cariable name as "window.pageViewDetected" 3.2 Data Layer Variable
-     - Create a new dataLayer variable Where the Data Layer Variable Name is "eventName"
+     - Create a new dataLayer variable Where the Data Layer Variable Name is "eventName".
+I named mine "DLV - eventName".

 4. For each of the events that might be causing a problem with Unassigned traffic sources by firing before the page_view, edit the trigger, create a pre-page_view event copy and create a delayed event firing trigger
    4.1 edit the main trigger
        - Add a condition under "This trigger fires on"
-       - the variable name is the one defined in step 3.1
+       - the variable name is the one defined in step 3.1 (in my case it's "VarGlobale - window.pageViewDetected")
-       - Set is operator as "contains" and the value as true.
+       - Set its operator as "contains" and the value as true.
-       - Rename it so you uderstand that this tag will now only fire after the page_view.
+       - Rename it so you uderstand that this tag will now only fire after the first of the event(s) you specified at the end of step 2.
-   4.2 Then create a copy of each 4.1 trigger for before the page_view is fired.
+   4.2 Then create a copy of each 4.1 triggers.
+They will be added on all tags that may fire events before the page_view.
-       - On those set the javaScript variable defined at the last step as false
+       - On those set the javaScript variable defined at the last step (again, in my case it's "VarGlobale - window.pageViewDetected") as false
-       - Add these triggers to the problematic events but be carefull that all Event Settings Variable are still valid when the delayed event fires after the page_view
+       - Add these triggers to the problematic events but verify that all Event Settings Variable are still valid when the delayed event fires after the page_view
    4.3 Create a copy of every 4.1 triggers
+       - remove the condition we added in 4.1 under "This trigger fires on"
+       - add a new contition under "This trigger fires on"
-       - in thess new copies change the javaScript variable we just added by the Data Layer Variable we created in step 3.2
+       - the variable name is the one defined in step 3.2 ( in my case it is "DLV - eventName")
+       - Set its operator as "contains" and the value as true.
-       - Set the Data Layer Variable's value to the original 4.1 trigger's event name
+       - Set the value to the original 4.1 trigger's event name which should still be the current's trigger Event Name
-       - Change the new trigger's Event name to "firingDelayedEvent"
+       - Change the trigger's Event name to "firingDelayedEvent"

 7. Create a "Send to secondLayer" Tag for each of the events that might be causing a problem with Unassigned traffic sources
    - Go to the tag page and click new
    - Select the "Send to secondLayer" Tag